archi-Doc/Tinyhand/README.md

 }
 ```

-You can skip serializing values if the value is identical to the default value, by setting `[TinyhandObject(SkipSerializingDefaultValue = true)]`attribute.
+You can skip serializing values if the value is identical to the default value, by using `[TinyhandObject(SkipSerializingDefaultValue = true)]`.